Ravenyjh/serving-doc/docs/build-with-0g/serving-network/provider.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-To integrate a service into the 0G Serving Network, a provider must transform their service into a **verifiable service** and connect it through the **provider broker container**.
+To integrate a service into the 0G Serving Network, you need to transform your service into a **verifiable service** and connect it through the **provider broker container**.

 ## Verifiable Services

 ### Service Interface Requirements

-Your service must adhere to the [OpenAI API Interface Standards](https://platform.openai.com/docs/api-reference/chat).
+Your service need to adhere to the [OpenAI API Interface Standards](https://platform.openai.com/docs/api-reference/chat).

 ### Verification Interfaces